EfraimV/usb-device-blocker/README.md

 ## 🚨 Why This Exists

 USB devices are a common attack vector.
-In lab or semi-production environments, it’s easy to forget that *any* USB device can be plugged in and accessed by the system.
+In lab or semi-production environments, it’s easy to forget that any USB device can be plugged in and immediately accessed by the system.

 This tool provides a simple safeguard:

-- **Known devices** continue to work
+- Known devices continue to work
-- **Unknown devices** are automatically blocked
+- Unknown devices are automatically blocked
 - All actions are logged for later review

 ---

 ## 🛠 How It Works (High-Level)

-1. The script periodically checks currently connected USB devices.
+1. The script periodically checks currently connected USB devices
-2. Each device is identified by its **Vendor ID and Product ID**.
+2. Each device is identified by its Vendor ID and Product ID
-3. Devices that match the whitelist are allowed.
+3. Devices are compared against a whitelist
-4. All other devices are blocked via `usbguard`.
+4. Unauthorized devices are blocked using `usbguard`
-5. Every block event is written to a log file for auditing.
+5. Every block event is written to a log file for auditing

 This approach keeps the logic simple while relying on `usbguard` for enforcement.